-Instant Pot Italian Meatball Soup is easily made in the Instant Pot, with accessible ingredients and in just 30 minutes.
+Instant Pot Italian Meatball Soup is easily made in the Pressure Cooker, with accessible ingredients and in just 30 minutes.
 Juicy and delicious meatballs cooked in a rich tomato broth.

-Instant Pot Italian Soup is my definition of pure comfort food.
+This dish is my definition of pure comfort food.
 All you need is a warm bowl of it, some crusty bread, and a comfy blanket.
-If you are a huge fan of Instant Pot recipes just like we are, you will love Instant Pot Mongolian Chicken, Instant Pot Orange Chicken, and Instant Pot Tomato Soup.
+If you are a huge fan of Instant Pot recipes just like we are, you will love IP Mongolian Chicken, IP Orange Chicken, and IP Tomato Soup.

 Instant Pot Italian Meatball Soup is the perfect easy meal you can put on the table in 30 minutes or less.
 With budget-friendly ingredients and thanks to using frozen, store-bought meatballs, this delicious soup is easy breezy to make.